-The Medic Portal has created a definitive list of the top ten tips for your Medicine interview.
+We’ve created a definitive list of the top ten tips for your Medicine interview.
 Many of these come straight from doctors, admissions tutors and successful medical school applicants – so you can be sure you’re getting expert advice!

 Medicine Interview Top 10 Tips

 Wherever possible always use genuine personal examples to back up your answers in your Medicine interview.
 This will: